Organotechnetium chemistry: Precursors

 For ^{99m}Tc and ^{188}Re, the synthesis of compounds start with pertechnetate or perrhenate in saline at low concentration, obtained from ^{99}Mo/^{99m}Tc and ^{188}W/^{188}Re generators.
 The aquo tricarbonyl precursors are useful for accessing Tc and Re complexes.
 The metals have d^{6} low-spin electronic configuration, providing high kinetic stability, and highly stable M-C bonds.
 Consequently, the three CO ligands always remain coordinated, while ligands readily replace the three water molecules.
 Typical organotechnetium compounds thus feature the tricarbonyl motif.

 Typical methods of organometallic compounds synthesis difficult to utilize.
 To be useful as a radiopharmaceutical, the reaction should be done in an aqueous saline solution that can be injected into the body intravenously.

 Double Ligand Transfer

 A double ligand transfer (DLT) reaction was developed by Martin Wenzel for synthesis of organotechnetium/organorhenium complexes.
 The reaction features the synthesis of organotechnetium piano-stool compounds from ferrocene.
 The reaction was further studied and optimized by Katzenellegbogen.
 Unfortunately, the utility of this method in the synthesis of radiopharmaceuticals is limited by the use of organic solvent.

 Mechanism

 This mechanism is proposed to proceed by ring slippage.
-First, reduction and carbonylation of the pertechnetate/perrhenate with CrCl_{3} and/or Cr(CO)_{6} to from the 6 coordinate intermediate.
+First, reduction and carbonylation of the pertechnetate/perrhenate with CrCl_{3} and/or Cr(CO)_{6} to form the 6 coordinate intermediate.
 Subsequent reaction with the substituted ferrocene through ring-slipped, bridged intermediates then gives product.
 The transfer of the more electron deficient ring is favored by the stabilization of the transition state of η^{5}- η^{3} ring slip of ferrocene.